Haitian National Police

 The police force is divided into different divisions to tackle the many problems facing Haiti.
-Many of these divisions are specialised to address particular chronic crimes that affect the nation, including kidnapping, drugs and gangs.
+Many of these divisions are specialized to address particular chronic crimes that affect the nation, including kidnapping, drugs and gangs.
 The force also has a Coast Guard and paramilitary units.
 The United Nations Stabilization Mission in Haiti has implemented a series of plans to increase the size of the police force to 14,000.

 History

 Under Jean-Claude Duvalier, the Haitian Police was part of the Haitian Army from 1912 and had 14,000 members divided between the blue-uniformed Port-au-Prince Police and the Rural Security Companies.
 Since 1987, successive governments attempted to reform the national police as stated by the constitution it was created to maintain peace, enforce law and order in accordance with the rule of law, to protect its citizens and to arrest those that violate the law.
 However the police, being plagued by militarism, factionalism, and corruption, is mainly viewed by citizens as being repressive.

 The 1987 Constitution proposed the establishment of a separate police corps and a new police academy under the jurisdiction of the Ministry of Justice.
 Political developments in Haiti since 1987, however, have precluded implementation of these changes.
 Nevertheless, the mission of the police corps was almost indistinguishable from the mission spelled out for the FAd'H. The characterization of the police as a corps armée (armed corps) reinforced this similarity in missions.

 The only identifiable police force in Haiti operated in Port-au-Prince as part of the armed forces.
 This 1,000-member force had few operational or technical capabilities, even though it was responsible for narcotics and immigration control and criminal investigations.
 In the late 1980s, the Narcotics Bureau, commanded by an army major, had acquired some visibility and resources of its own, with a reported staff of about twenty-five people.

 There was no true rural police.
 Small garrisons, operating under military department command, with some cooperation from the lowest central government administrative head, section chief (chef de section), were responsible for rural security.
 In effect, the heads of these 562 rural communal sections (sections rurales communales) functioned as police chiefs, as adjuncts of the nation's military infrastructure.
 This fusion of civil and military administration continued to be possible because of the broad range of responsibilities assigned to the Ministry of Interior and National Defense.